joouha/modshim/README.md

 - **Poor Readability:** It's hard to track where modifications are applied and what version of a class or function is actually being used.

 `modshim` avoids these problems by creating a **new, separate, and isolated module**.
 The original `textwrap` is never touched.
 You explicitly import from your mount point (`super_textwrap`) when you want the enhanced functionality.
 This provides clear, predictable, and maintainable code.

+## Why Not Fork?

+Forking a project means creating your own copy of its entire codebase.
+While this gives you total control, it comes with significant downsides:

+- **Maintenance Overhead:** You become the maintainer of the forked library.
+When the original project releases updates, bug fixes, or security patches, you have to manually merge them into your fork.
+This can be time-consuming and complex.
+- **Divergence:** Over time, your fork can drift away from the original, making it increasingly difficult to incorporate upstream changes.
+- **Dependency Complexity:** Your project now depends on your custom fork, not the official version.
+This complicates deployment and can be confusing for other developers who might not realize they're using a non-standard version of the library.
+- **Bridging Contribution Gaps:** Contributing changes upstream is ideal, but open-source maintainers may be slow or reluctant to merge them due to differing priorities, project vision, or contribution backlogs.
+Forking in response creates a permanent schism and a significant maintenance burden for what might be a small change.

+`modshim` offers a more lightweight and strategic alternative.
+It allows you to apply necessary changes immediately for your own project's needs without waiting for upstream review.
+Your enhancements live in a small, separate package that depends on the *official* upstream library.
+This keeps your changes cleanly isolated, eliminates the maintenance burden of a full fork, and makes it easy to continue tracking upstream updates.
+If you still intend to contribute your changes, `modshim` keeps your patch separate and ready for a future pull request.

 ## Why Not Vendor?